 Ronald F. Levant, EdD, ABPP

-Dr. Levant is dean and professor of psychology, Buchtel College of Arts and Sciences, The University of Akron.
+Ronald Levant is dean and professor of psychology, Buchtel College of Arts and Sciences, The University of Akron.
 Formerly, he was dean and professor, Center for Psychological Studies, Nova Southeastern University; on the faculty at Boston, Rutgers and Harvard Universities; a clinician in solo independent practice; and a clinical supervisor in hospital settings.
-Dr. Levant helped develop the new psychology of men.
+Levant helped develop the new psychology of men.
 He has developed theory and conducted research programs on fathering and masculinity ideology in multicultural perspective.
-Dr. Levant has authored, co-authored, edited or co-edited 14 books and more than 150 peer-reviewed journal articles and book chapters.
-Dr. Levant is a fellow of the American Psychological Association and a diplomate of the American Board of Professional Psychology.
-He was president of APA in 2005.
+Levant has authored, co-authored, edited or co-edited 14 books and more than 150 peer-reviewed journal articles and book chapters.
+Levant is a fellow of APA and a diplomate of the American Board of Professional Psychology.
+He was APA president in 2005.

 Richard McCarty, PhD